WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THIS SPECIES.

 Reunite Instructions:

-Note: Other warming methods include, heating a towel in a dryer and wrapping the baby with it, using a rice sock or plastic bottle filled with hot water wrapped in cloth.
+Note: Other warming methods include heating a towel in a dryer and wrapping the baby with it, or using a rice sock or plastic bottle filled with hot water wrapped in cloth.

 If the babies are mobile enough that containing them is not possible, it is best to simply monitor their condition over several days.
 If they appear healthy and active, they should be left alone.
 If they appear weaker or in distress (frequent vocalizing, approaching people), they should be brought to a wildlife center or rehabber.